 Depending on your answers, this will determine what Paywall model is best for you.

 Let’s say you have a large existing community offering access to professional guidance and connection to a wider industry at a price of £25 a month.
 This is the perfect example of where a Hard Paywall will be best.
 This is due to the entire community being a premium product offering.
-Due to this your members will be paying to access services that the community is offering.
-This means that the Paywall will be displayed once the Member has signed up to your community.
-They will not be able to access your community unless they pay for the Subscription.
+Due to this your members will be paying to access services or advice that the community is offering.
+The Paywall will be displayed once the Member has signed up to your community.
+They will not be able to access your community unless they pay for a Subscription.

 If you have a smaller or new Community, offering Fitness content such as Videos, Guidance and programmes at the price of £8 a month.
-A Soft Paywall would be best here as this is a community with a smaller following who is offering Premium content on top of the Free product offering.
-The Soft Paywall allows Members to join the community for free and get a taster of what this community offers.
+A Soft Paywall would be best here as this is a community with a smaller following that is offering Premium content on top of the Free product offering.
+A Soft Paywall allows Members to join the community for free and get a taster of what this community offers.
 Once the member is invested they can then Pay to access a greater range of content and potentially open up new areas of the community.
 This means that if a customer selects a piece of Premium content then they will be shown the paywall.
-From here they will be able to go through the paywall and purchase the subscription.
-This will gain them access to all the Premium content within the community.
+From here they will be able to go through the paywall and purchase a subscription.
+This will gain them access to all the subscriber only content allowed for their plan.

-Although it is important to think this through, this is a guide.
-You can change your paywall Model at any time in the console, so play around and see what paywall works best for you.
+Although it is important to think this through, this is only a guide.
+You can change your paywall Model at any time in the console, so you can always switch model if you feel the other works best for you or your community.
 To find out how to do this you can read through our guide on How to set up Monetisation.

-If you have set up a Hard Paywall then you will not need to manage any content within your Community as the entire Community will require payment to access.
+If you have set up a Hard Paywall with only one plan, then you will not need to manage any content restrictions within your Community as the entire Community will require payment to access and everything will be available to your single plan.

 Looking to create your own community app?
 Contact our Community Experts - email@example.com